-For those students who were either not selected for or did not apply for the 4-Year National or other scholarships during high school, or college freshmen or sophomores who are interested in pursuing the Naval Service as an officer, the NROTC College Program is the path for you.
+For those students who were either not selected for or did not apply for the 4-Year National or other scholarships during high school or college first-year students or sophomores who are interested in pursuing the Naval Service as an officer, the NROTC College Program is the path for you.
 In addition to Scholarship midshipmen, the Tulane Battalion is made up of numerous College Program students who are actively applying for an NROTC scholarship while also participating in the unit and completing program requirements.

-If you are interested in joining as a College Program midshipman, please find the application under the “Incoming Students” tab and fill it out completely.
-Applications for the 2017-2018 school year will be accepted until July 1st, 2017, and should be submitted to LT Patrick Brinegar at firstname.lastname@example.org.
+If you are interested in joining as a College Program midshipman, please find the application below and fill them out completely.
+Applications for the 2018-2019 school year will be accepted until June 1st, 2018, and should be submitted to LT Nicholas Munns at firstname.lastname@example.org.
 Prospective students who are interested in joining mid-semester should contact the unit, as those requests will be handled on a case-by-case basis.
-Questions may be directed to LT Brinegar via email or at (504) 247-1607.
+Questions may be directed to LT Munns via email or at (504) 247-1605.